Global shares boosted on US-China trade deal speculation

 An 8 per cent fall in publisher Future Plc weighed on the midcaps following a discounted share placement.
 Its shares marked their worst one-day performance since mid-June.

-Among smaller stocks, holiday package provider On The Beach, which has said it will gain market share in the wake of Thomas Cook’s collapse, climbed 3 per cent higher after reporting a rise in adjusted profits.
+Among smaller stocks, holiday package provider On the Beach, which has said it would gain market share in the wake of Thomas Cook’s collapse, climbed 3 per cent higher after reporting a rise in adjusted profits.

 A standout loser across the board was FastJet, which plunged 32 per cent to a new record low after it said it wanted to sell its Zimbabwean operations and raise capital, which could help the low-cost carrier make it until 2021.